jundalisay/superb/content/en/research/aristotle/metaphysics/book-5/part-13.md

-+++
-title= "Defining Quantum and Quality" heading= "Part 13 of Book 5" author= "Aristotle" image= "/covers/meta.jpg" description= "Aristotle defines Quantum and Quality" linkb= "/research/aristotle/metaphysics/book-5/part-12" linkbtext= "Part 12" linkf= "/research/aristotle/metaphysics/book-5/part-15" linkftext= "Part 15" icon= "/icons/aris.jpg"
-+++
+---
+heading: "Part 12"
+title: "Defining Quantum and Quality"
+date: 2020-09-28
+image: "/covers/meta.jpg"
+author: Aristotle
+description: "Aristotle defines Quantum and Quality"
+icon: "/icons/aris.jpg"
+---

 "'Quantum' means that which is divisible into two or more constituent parts of which each is by nature a 'one' and a 'this'.